Sinus pressure can cause dizziness by affecting the inner ear's balance mechanisms

 Seasonal allergies create another common scenario for sinus-related dizziness.
 Prolonged inflammation from allergen exposure causes persistent Eustachian tube dysfunction, leading to chronic low-grade dizziness that many people learn to live with.
 This ongoing inflammation keeps your balance system in a constant state of disruption, making you more susceptible to dizzy spells.

 Air travel or altitude changes present particularly challenging situations when your sinuses are already congested.
 The inability to equalize pressure during these transitions can create intense dizziness that persists long after reaching your destination.
-Even everyday activities like bending over or lying down can trigger symptoms when your sinuses cannot drain properly, and it's helpful to tell the difference between various sinus conditions.
+Even everyday activities like bending over or lying down can trigger symptoms when your sinuses cannot drain properly, and it's helpful to understand the difference between various sinus conditions.

 How Sinus Pressure Affects Your Balance System